mrossini-ethz/camera-calibration-pvr/README.md

 ![Screenshot Installation](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/ui1.png "Screenshot Installation")

 ## Usage

+### Mode overview
+There are three modes that can be used to calibrate the camera:

+- *Solve Focal*: Uses the image of a single rectangle to calibrate the camera.
+This is the mode most often used.
+However, it does not work if the photograph was taken with a tilt-shift lens and/or was cropped.
+Furthermore, it can not be used if any two edges of the rectangle appear parallel in the image.
+- *Solve Focal+Y*: This is a special mode often used for architectural images where a tilt-shift lens was used.
+This mode assumes the lens was set up in such a way that vertical lines appear vertical in the image.
+Therefore, the reference rectangle is required to have exactly two parallel edges.
+- *Solve Focal+X+Y*: This is the more general mode that allows for shift in both vertical and horizontal direction.
+This is often useful when the image was cropped.
+The rectangle used for reference may not have parallel edges.

 ### Calibration of focal length, position and rotation (Solve Focal)
 Perform the following steps: